egnyte/findbugs-3rd-party-deprecating-plugin/README.md

 ## Why you should use our plugin ##

-* you can mark 3-rd party classes or methods as deprecated, which is not possible using @Deprecated annotation,
+* you can mark 3rd party classes or methods as deprecated, which is not possible using @Deprecated annotation,
-* the list with deprecated classes or methods can be simply configure by an user using an intuitive format.
-Additionally, the user of the plugin can define the reason of method of class deprecation, so an information about deprecated classes or methods may propagates between programmers,
+* the list with deprecated classes or methods can be configured by the user using an intuitive format; additionally, the user of the plugin can define the reason of method or class deprecation, so an information about deprecated classes or methods may propagates between programmers,
 * usage of deprecation is marked as an issue in Sonar, so it is always visible that someone has used some deprecated class or method and it does not disappear in the code.

 ## Installation ##

-To install the plugin in your Sonar you need to put following files into Sonar extensions directory (`/extensions/rules/findbugs` for 3.7.x Sonar versions):
+To install the plugin in your Sonar you need to put following files into Sonar `extensions` directory (`/extensions/rules/findbugs` for 3.7.x Sonar versions):
-* jar file of this plugin which you can generate using Maven,
+* jar file with this plugin, built with Maven,
 * rules.xml file attached to this repository,
 * and deprecated-list.txt file which contains list of deprecated classes or methods (you can find sample deprecated-list.txt file in this repo or read more in [deprecated list format](#deprecated-list-format) section)